Hossein-HH/BSC-AVR-Laboratory/README.md

 # BSC-AVR-Laboratory

-Welcome to the **JUC-AVR-Laboratory** repository!
+Welcome to the **BSC-AVR-Laboratory** repository!
 This repository contains AVR course code implementations using the `ATMEGA32` microcontroller under the guidance of Dr. MosallaNezhad at Jahrom University.

 ## Implemented Projects